Download Application: click here

 The Southtowns Rural Preservation Company is a locally-based organization established as a 501(c) (3) non-profit corporation on April 22, 1986.
 The SRPC was created to serve as a catalyst for community development in the rural southern portion of Erie County.

 Home Repair Program - Since 1990, the Southtowns RPC has been providing financial assistance to eligible homeowners within the service area for needed home repairs.
-Successive grant awards from NYS Affordable Housing Corporation in conjunction with funds from Erie County CDBG and Rural Development and private funds have been used to make substantial repairs to homes throughout the rural southtowns.
+Successive grant awards from NYS Affordable Housing Corporation in conjunction with funds from Erie County CDBG and Rural Development and private monies have been used to make substantial repairs to homes throughout the rural Southtowns.

-General Eligibility Requirements - To be eligible to participate in our home repair program the property to be repaired must be within the SRPC service area, be owner occupied, property taxes must be paid to date, and the homeowner must meet the income guidelines.
+General Eligibility Requirements – To be eligible to participate in our home repair program the property to be repaired must be within the SRPC service area, be owner-occupied, county taxes must be paid to date, and the homeowner must meet the income guidelines.
 Be prepared to provide verification of these items.
 Additionally, the homeowner must meet the Asset Test: Excluding the value of the home, assets may not exceed $15,000.